devlinih/devlin-ihmacs/Architecture.md

 # Model

+Editing functions are defined globally as well, functions and take in a buffer class as an argument.
+They can then run buffer methods on the passed buffer to manipulate it, as well as other functions defined globally.

+## Ihmacs

+A class representing the global state of the editor.

+Note: I am not implementing the concepts of multiple frames, nor even split windows.
+That would be beyond the scope of this project.
+There will just be one "active" buffer which is focused.

+Things implemented here
+* Kill ring, a list of strings representing text that has been killed (infinite clipboard baby!)
+* Buffer list, a list of all buffer instances
+* Global keymap

 ## Buffers

 A class storing
-* The text in the buffer as a string
+* text: A string representing the text in the buffer
-* The point (cursor location) as an integer
-* The mark (a location that is used to define a selected region) as an integer
-* The buffer name as a string.
+* modified: A bool representing if the buffer has been modified since last save.
+* point: An int representing cursor position
+* mark: An int representing the position of the mark (define region for selection for those not familiar with Emacs)
+* name: A string representing buffer name.
-* A file path as a string.
+* path: A string representing the buffer file path.
 If the buffer is not associated with a file, this is the empty string.
-* The major mode as a major mode object.
+* major_mode: The major mode as a major mode object.
-* *beyond MVP* The active minor modes as a list of minor mode objects.
+* *beyond MVP* minor_modes: The active minor modes as a list of minor mode objects.
 Minor modes would be nice but aren't needed functionality.
+* keymap: Buffer keymap, derived from combining the global keymap and the modemaps.
+* *beyond MVP* history: A list of commands that have been executed on the buffer.
+Uses a list as a stack.
-* A keymap for the buffer that is a combination of the major and minor modemaps.
-This maps keychords to methods.
+* *beyond MVP* modeline: A string that is displayed in the modeline (format method applied).
+Shows information like current line, active major and minor modes, etc.
-* *beyond MVP* Kill ring (Emacs lingo for infinite clipboard)
-* *beyond MVP* Buffer history (list of commands)
-* *beyond MVP* A modeline as a string.
-Will use string formatting to display information about the buffer.
+* display_line: An int representing where the view of the buffer starts in a window.
+This line is the first line in the window.

 ## Major Mode

 All major modes inherent from the "fundamental" mode class.
-For sake of practice, fundamental will inherit from an abstract mode.

 The major mode class will contain
 * Rules for syntax highlighting (would pygments work, or do I need to